 White Sandbox Sand

-This is a fine white, feldspathic sand that molds well for building sand castles and other structures.
-It is virtually dust free and ideal for both indoor and outdoor and prolonged use.
+This is a fine white, naturally formed sand that molds well for building sand castles and other structures.
+It is very low-dust and ideal for both indoor and outdoor and prolonged use.

 This natural multi-colored sand is grainier than our white sand and is responsibly harvested directly from California beaches.
 It is ideal for outdoor activities, beach volleyball courts, landscaping and surfacing.
 Although this sand is crystalline silica, because it is naturally formed by the ocean it is very low in dust.